Written By: Devin Golden

 What is the survival rate for cytoreductive surgery?

-The survival rate for cytoreductive surgery is impacted by the use of HIPEC with the operation.
-HIPEC is a form of heated chemotherapy and is administered immediately after surgical resection.
-The 2-year survival rate for cytoreduction with HIPEC is approximately 70%, which is much higher than the survival rate of 35% for all peritoneal mesothelioma patients.
+The survival rate for cytoreductive surgery can be high thanks to the inclusion of heated intraperitoneal chemotherapy (HIPEC).
+The 2-year survival rate for cytoreduction with HIPEC is approximately 70%, which is much higher than the 2-year survival rate for all patients with peritoneal mesothelioma (35%).

 Sources & Author